1.C.9 The Vacuolating Cytotoxin (VacA) Family

 The bipartite vacuolating cytotoxin A, VacA, of Helicobacter pylori enters host cells as two subunits: the p55 subunit (55 kDa) and the p33 subunit (33 kDa).
 VacA forms large multimeric pores composed of both subunits in membranes.
 A major target organelle of VacA is the mitochondrion.
 Foo et al., 2010 showed that both subunits are imported into mitochondria.
 The p33 subunit integrally associates with the mitochondrial inner membrane, and both subunits are exposed to the mitochondrial intermembrane space.
 Their colocalization suggests that they reassemble to form a pore in the inner mitochondrial membrane.

-The transport reaction catalyzed by VacA is thus:
+The transport reaction catalyzed by VacA is: